Which place is cheaper, Salzburg or Athens?

 Public transit in Salzburg is fairly effecient and thorough.
 Trolleys and buses make it easy to get around town.

-Athens and Salzburg are similar when it comes to walkability.
+Athens and Salzburg are great when it comes to walkability.

 Athens is a very walkable destination.
 You'll find the city's most walkable area's in the historical heart, where there are many pedestrian only streets and shopping areas.